ioBroker/ioBroker.history/docs/en/README.md

     - `percentile` - Calculate n-th percentile (n is given in `options.percentile` or defaults to 50 if not provided).
     - `quantile` - Calculate n quantile (n is given in `options.quantile` or defaults to 0.5 if not provided).
     - `integral` - Calculate integral (additional parameters see below).
+    - `integralTotal` - calculates one integral over all defined time interval
     - `none` - No aggregation at all.
 Only raw values in given period.
 - `percentile` - (optional) when using aggregate method `percentile` defines the percentile level (0..100)(defaults to 50)
 - `quantile` - (optional) when using aggregate method `quantile` defines the quantile level (0..1)(defaults to 0.5)